-Photographs: Acknowledgments SAPPI; Department of Agriculture, Forestry and Fisheries; Department of Environmental Affairs Contemporary coastal water quality management strategies employed around the world, including in South Africa, focus on maintaining or achieving receiving water quality such that the water body remains or becomes fit for all designated uses.
-Designated uses of the marine environment includes aquaculture, recreational use, industrial use, as well as the protection of biodiversity and ecosystem functioning.
-This goal oriented management approach arose from the recognition that enforcing end of the pipe effluent limits in the absence of an established context, i.e. not recognising the assimilative capacity and requirements of receiving environments, would reach a point where water bodies would only be marginally fit for their designated uses.
+Contemporary coastal water quality management strategies employed around the world, including in South Africa, focus on maintaining or achieving receiving water quality such that the water body remains or becomes fit for all designated uses.
+Designated uses of the marine environment include aquaculture, recreational use, industrial use, as well as the protection of biodiversity and ecosystem functioning.
+This goal-oriented management approach arose from the recognition that enforcing end of the pipe effluent limits in the absence of an established context, i.e. not recognising the assimilative capacity and requirements of receiving environments, would reach a point where water bodies would only be marginally fit for their designated uses.

 Water quality guidelines, criteria or standards (hereinafter collectively referred to as GCSs) are an important tool for managing water quality and typically comprise of a suite of numerical concentration limits or narrative statements for particular properties (physico-chemical) or constituent (nutrient or toxic substance) of or in water.
 These guidelines are derived with the objective of maintaining water bodies in a state that is fit for designated water uses.
 The Department of Water and Sanitation (DWS) developed a set of four Water Quality Guidelines in 1992, which was thereafter updated in 1995, and were aimed at managing coastal and marine water quality for designated uses.
-These guidelines consists of:
+These guidelines consist of: